Ngagger/Ngokerz-Apex-Roleplaying-Engine/README.md

 Hit **Add Other...** and go to the **Battle.net** tab in the window that opens.
 After logging in to Battle.net, change the "Source" of files to **Map/Mod Name** and search for "apex".
-You should be able to find the **Apex RP Engine** mod published by Serobliss.
+You should be able to find the **Ngokerz Apex RP Engine** mod published by Ngokumetsu.
 Select this mod and hit OK.

-More preferably I recommend getting the **Serobliss Group Dependency**, this dependency comes with all the dependencies most modern maps use including the engine itself.
+More preferably I recommend getting the **Ngokerz Group Dependency**, this dependency comes with all the dependencies most modern maps use including the engine itself.
 Therefore it is the only dependency you need.
 Also be sure to check **"latest"** on the top left so you get automated updates. :)

 This mod should now be added to your "Document dependencies" list.
 Move this